SreeSharvesh/Brain-Tumor-Classification/README.md

 # Brain Tumor Classification Application

 This project provides a web-based application for classifying brain tumors from MRI scans using deep learning models.
-The application uses pre-trained models (Xception, Inception) and a custom CNN model for the classification task.
+The application uses pre-trained models - Xception and a custom CNN model for the classification task.
 It also generates saliency maps to highlight the regions of the MRI scan that the model focuses on during prediction.

 ## Features